ChessCom/DiagramGenerator/README.md

     validation: { enable_annotations: true }
 ```

+### Testing

+Clone the library, run php composer.phar install, and run php vendor/bin/phpunit to run the unit tests.

 ### Bonus

 `Fen` object is a convenient way to work with fen strings and represents the board as a list of all pieces, each one is an instance of `DiagramGenerator\Fen\Piece` object, has color, row and column properties.
 It can be developed according to our future needs